MahammadRiyazShek/Maintenance-Wizard-Agentic-AI-for-Industrial-Equipment/README.md

 ## Instructions to Run

-OPTION 1 — Use the Live Deployment (Recommended for reviewers) ═══════════════════════════════════════════════════════════
+OPTION 1 — Use the Live Deployment (Recommended) ═══════════════════════════════════════════════════════════
 1. Open: https://tata-steel-maintenance-wizard-622093504538.asia-southeast1.run.app/
 2. Click any of the 4 plant asset nodes in the "Plant Assets Telemetry Core"